ICHIKAWA SADANJI III

 Career:

-October 1902: he makes his first appearance on stage and receives the name of Ichikawa Otora IV.
+October 1902: he made his first appearance on stage and received the name of Ichikawa Otora IV.

-1907: Otora joins a troupe led by Onoe Kikugorô VI.
+1907: Otora joined a troupe led by Onoe Kikugorô VI.

-January 1909: Otora plays at the Meijiza the role of Sankichi in the drama "Shigenoi Kowakare"; the role of Sankichi's mother Shigenoi is played by Otora's father Ichikawa Metora II.
+January 1909: Otora played at the Meijiza the role of Sankichi in the drama "Shigenoi Kowakare"; the role of Sankichi's mother Shigenoi was played by Otora's father Ichikawa Metora II.

-April 1917: he becomes nadai and takes the name of Ichikawa Omezô IV at the Ichimuraza.
+April 1917: he became nadai and took the name of Ichikawa Omezô IV at the Ichimuraza.

 November 1922: creation of the Tôeikai, a Kabuki dance study group led by Omezô and Onoe Eizaburô VII.
-The first program is staged at the Ichimuraza at the end of the month and is made up of one old dance and 2 new creations.
+The first program was staged at the Ichimuraza at the end of the month and was made up of one old dance and 2 new creations.

 March 1923: second dance program of the Tôeikai, staged at the Imperial Theater.